-Feinstein advances to November runoff; opponent remains unclear
+Feinstein to face De León in November runoff

 Get live election results now

-De León had slim lead over Bradly, with both hovering around 10 percent of the vote.
-It did not appear a second-place finisher would be declared in the close contest Tuesday night.
+De León won 11 percent of the vote compared to Bradley’s 9 percent.
+While additional mail and provisional ballots remain to be counted before the election is certified, there is little chance that Bradley will overtake De León.

-None of the Republicans on the ballot were able to gain their party’s endorsement, either.
+None of the Republicans on the ballot were able to gain their party’s endorsement.

-Whoever faces Feinstein on the November ballot will be up against California’s longest consecutively serving politician.
+De Leon is up against Feinstein, California’s longest consecutively serving politician.
 In addition to name recognition, Feinstein has a lot more campaign money going into the general election than any of her challengers.